mind-co/blog/index.md

 # The Comind Blog

-Howdy y'all.
-This is the blog for Comind, an attempt to make a cool knowledge graph, social platform, AI playground, and messaging tool.

-We'll be sticking some stuff in here in a bit, hang tight.
+this is the blog for Comind, a communal thinking tool.
+Contact us at [inquiries@mindco.link](mailto:inquiries@mindco.link). we might have a discord server soon. this place is a mess.

 ## Posts